jonpas/ArmaQDL/README.md

 Python program for quick launching various mod developement configurations for Arma through a simple CLI.

+Through easily-identifiable preset locations, program is able to provide a fast and developer-friendly CLI with some additional optional features, such as building mods and opening last log file.
+It is designed around easily modifiable location groups and build tools.

 ## Features

 - Easy mod launching from different preset locations